 The facade treatment in earth-colored cement tiles and flat red-tile roofs, seeks to evoke the expected traditional palette of the village in the streamlining of its texture.

-Project Status: Under Construction.
+Project Status: Built.

 Designed by Karim Nader and BLANKPAGE Architects.